aparo/pyes/docs/guide/reference/api/count.rst

+.. _es-guide-reference-api-count:

 =====
 Count
 =====

 The count API allows to easily execute a query and get the number of matches for that query.
 It can be executed across one or more indices and across one or more types.
-The query can either be provided using a simple query string as a parameter, or using the :doc:`Query DSL <.//guide/reference/query-dsl>`  defined within the request body.
+The query can either be provided using a simple query string as a parameter, or using the :ref:`Query DSL <es-guide-reference-api-guide-reference-query-dsl>`  defined within the request body.
 Here is an example:

 .. code-block:: js